django/deps/draft/0002-experimental-apis.rst

 ==========

-Currently, Django has an all-or-nothing policy; that is, features are either undocumented and thus considered outside of Django's backwards-compatability policy and subject to change at any time, or they are documented and considered stable and subject to the three-release deprecation cycle that Django has.
+Currently, Django has an all-or-nothing policy; that is, features are either undocumented and thus considered outside of Django's backwards-compatibility policy and subject to change at any time, or they are documented and considered stable and subject to the three-release deprecation cycle that Django has.